kammitama5/kammitama5.github.io/_posts/2017-9-14-Thursday-September-14th.md

 - As Cassini winds down, there was quite a lot of information and activity from JPL.
 - I would be honoured to intern there next year!
 - Oh, I'm racing on a boat on the 24th, one day after my LinkedIn event :)
+- Also was recruited by two *solid* companies; I have a coding challenge to do on Sunday, for submittal by Tuesday.
+I don't think I'm ready, but why not just try in any case.
+  It's a learning experience!

 ## Learning C